 What Should You Pack for A Khao Sok Lake Tour?

-The Coco Hostel’s three day tour package blends the best of both worlds in an exciting mix of activity and leisure.
-Over the course of your time in Khao Sok, you’ll stay plenty busy!
+Most of the floating bungalow tours in Khao Sok will blend an exciting mix of activity and leisure.
+Throughout your time in Khao Sok, you’ll stay plenty busy!
 Therefore, it’s best to pack for a spectrum of activities ranging from outdoorsy adventures (think: cave explorations) to lakeside chilling (think: casual swimming).

 Along with your normal toiletries and clothes, consider bringing the following items to Khao Sok National Park to ensure your visit is a comfortable one: